-Since 1876 the Rochester Water Bureau has been delivering quality drinking water from Hemlock and Canadice Finger Lakes located 28 miles south of the City of Rochester.
-In 2013 the Rochester Water Bureau was voted as the best tasting water in New York State.
-The Water Bureau also maintains an abundant surplus of water at three reservoirs, one located in the town of Rush NY, and the other two at beautiful and historic Highland and Cobbs Hill parks in the City.
-The warehouse staff procures the Water Bureau equipment, parts and supplies inventory, and manages the inventory replenishment for many other city departments that utilize the stockroom services.
+Since 1876, the Rochester Water Bureau has been delivering quality drinking water from Hemlock and Canadice Finger Lakes, located 28 miles south of the City of Rochester.
+In 2013, the City of Rochester was voted as having the best tasting water in New York State.
+The Water Bureau maintains three finished water storage reservoirs having a combined capacity of 230 million gallons, one located in the town of Rush NY and the other two at beautiful and historic Highland and Cobbs Hill Parks in the City.
+The Water Bureau also operates the Holly system, which is the last municipal, pumped, fire protection system still operating in North America.

 Bureau of Water

 10 Felix Street